 The student, in consultation with the examination committee, prepares a list of works in each of the following three areas: A) History and theory of cultural studies; B) A cultural phenomenon; C) a historical period.
 Each of the other reading lists will consist of 15-20 primary texts.
-(The list, signed by the student and all members of the examination committee, must be submitted to the director of graduate studies for approval by the graduate studies committee at least four weeks prior to the examination date.
+The student’s examination committee will review and approve the exam lists before the student submits the signature sheet to the Director of Graduate Studies for final pre-examination review of requirements.
 At the two- hour oral exam at least two of the three members of the examination committee must be present.

 Thesis Substitute for Master's Examination

 Instead of taking the M.A. examination students may substitute a thesis for the Master's examination.
 The thesis must be on a substantive topic in cultural studies requiring original research.
 The student will form a committee of three faculty, at least two of whom must be from the CAT core faculty, who will supervise the project and give approval.

 The Graduate School requires all students to have an advisor.
 The director of cultural studies serves as advisor to all entering students during their first year and helps them plan their programs.
 Before the end of the first academic year, full-time students should choose one official graduate advisor from the Comparative Literary and Cultural Studies graduate faculty.
 Advisor and student meet regularly to discuss the student's progress and program.
 Advisors are normally chosen for one year, but students are, of course, free to change advisors and are encouraged to consult with all members of the faculty.